 - CEs must follow age/grade group meal pattern requirements.
 A meal pattern age/grade portion size waiver is available only to open and restricted sites where meals are served to all children in the community.
-An age/grade waiver is approved for a specific site. - CEs must advertise the availability of free meals and the location to the children in the community; all advertising materials must contain the required nondiscrimination statement. - Applications for SSO programs are due to TDA by May 31 of each year and are submitted through TX-UNPS. - CEs mandated to operate a summer program must operate the program for at least 30 calendar days during the summer recess. - CEs are required to self-monitor at least once a year, if the CE operates more than one feeding site.
-TDA has created an On-site Self-Monitoring Form to be used for this review. - CEs mandated to participate in SSO must submit the CE's summer operating costs at the end of the summer through TX-UNPS (Summer Cost Report). - CEs that implement SSO and receive an AR of their School Nutrition Programs in SY 2021-22 will receive an SSO AR either the summer before or the summer following the scheduled AR.
+An age/grade waiver is approved for a specific site. - CEs must advertise the availability of free meals and the location to the children in the community; all advertising materials must contain the required non-discrimination statement. - Applications for SSO programs are due to TDA by May 31 of each year and are submitted through TX-UNPS. - CEs mandated to operate a summer program must operate the program for at least 30 calendar days during the summer recess. - CEs are required to self-monitor at least once a year, if the CE operates more than one feeding site.
+TDA has created an On-site Self-Monitoring Form to be used for this review. - CEs mandated to participate in SSO must submit the CE's summer operating costs at the end of the summer through TX-UNPS (Summer Cost Report).

-Administrator's Reference Manual, Section 12: Seamless Summer Option (SSO) www.SquareMeals.org > Programs > National School Lunch Program > Policy/ARM
+Administrator's Reference Manual, Section 12: Seamless Summer Option (SSO) www.squaremeals.org > Programs > National School Lunch Program > Policy/ARM Post Review

-Post Review